-The KLVFRD has faltering levels of history retention programs in place.
+The Key Largo Volunteer Fire and Rescue Department, Inc., has faltering history retention programs in place.
 Appropriate records of all corporate or municipal meetings are maintained in accordance with the laws of the state governing various types of public meetings and decisions involving public funds.

-The department does not formally maintain a scrapbook or file containing items of historical significance, including pictures, newspaper articles, etc. This is a missed opportunity; as such items are helpful when updating a historical perspective of the organization and the major events in its development.
-Previously, Former Chief David Gow had assembled an admirable collection of such information, but the department has failed to maintain or assign responsibility for this function.
+While the Department has an impressive collection of scrapbook items, photo albums, and historical information on its bookshelves, it no longer formally maintains this effort and the collection is already a few years out of date.
+This is a missed opportunity, as such items are helpful when updating a historical perspective of the organization and the major events in its development.
+Former Chief David Gow had previously assembled this collection, but the

+Department has failed to maintain or assign continued responsibility for this function.

-A regularly maintained historical record serves as a valuable tool for planning and decisionmaking.
+A regularly maintained historical record serves as a valuable tool for planning and decision-making.
 It allows quick recollection of how the department has adapted to changes in the community.
 It provides valuable historical data to agencies, such as the Insurance Services Office, for evaluation purposes.
 It also allows for permanent memory of the people who have contributed to the success of the department in its service to the community.

 A well-produced annual report can serve to satisfy this need.
-In addition, an annual report is a wonderful communications tool to share the efforts and activities of the department with the public.
-The department does not publish or distribute an annual report of activities and accomplishments, failing to provide any specific historical record or measurement of its performance.
+In addition, an annual report is a wonderful communications tool to share the efforts and activities of the Department with the public.
+The Department does not publish or distribute an annual report of activities and accomplishments, failing to provide any specific historical record or measurement of its performance.